visit/citybreak-online-doc/_includes/tracking.md

 To make your script work for your organization, you need to configure it.
 Change the variables in your script using the variable names below.
 These custom scripts are added to the booking confirmation page.

+These parameters are only substituted in tracker scripts registered for your online in Citybreak Admin.
+Placeholders pasted into your own page template or CMS content block are left untouched - send us the script and we will add it to the Tracker setup.

 Parameter | Description
 --------- | ---------
 {bookingcode} | Booking number, e.g. ABCD12.